Keto For Women: How Does Keto Affect Your Hormones

 The Common Perception About the Keto Diet and IF

 I want to talk about keto, women, and hormones.
 You might have heard on the Internet and in the news that keto and IF are bad for women because the diets mess up women’s hormones.
 I’m going to clarify that with these six different points.

-When you reduce insulin by doing IF and keto for women, you are instantly enhancing certain fat-burning hormones.
-Insulin is a fat-making hormone and has the power to prevent the fat-burning process.
-It is a dominating hormone, and in the presence of insulin, it nullifies all the fat-burning hormones.
+When you reduce Fat Storing Hormone by doing IF and keto for women, you are instantly enhancing certain fat-burning hormones.
+Fat Storing Hormone is a fat-making hormone and has the power to prevent the fat-burning process.
+It is a dominating hormone, and in the presence of Fat Storing Hormone, it nullifies all the fat-burning hormones.

-Just by lowering insulin levels in your body, you enhance the thyroid hormone (a fat-burning hormone), growth hormone, glucagon (also a fat-burning hormone), and adrenaline (to burn more fat).
+Just by lowering Fat Storing Hormone levels in your body, you enhance the thyroid hormone (a fat-burning hormone), growth hormone, glucagon (also a fat-burning hormone), and adrenaline (to burn more fat).

 2. Consuming More Healthy Fat Increases Bile Production

 Because you are consuming more healthy fat, you are also increasing bile production.
 Bile helps you convert the T4 hormone (the inactive form) to the T3 hormone (the active form).
 As a result, your thyroid takes control over your body's metabolic process, which is the control system for your mood, concentration, sex drive, energy levels, and weight management.
 If your estrogen levels increase, the thyroid activity decreases as your glands try to balance things out.

 Going for a high-fat diet increases bile and the absorption of fat-soluble vitamins, like Vitamin A, D, and E. These fat-soluble vitamins are vital for the hormone function, especially Vitamin E, in relation to the pituitary gland and to prevent hot flashes during menopause.
 The vitamin can also help the conditions associated with menopause like weight gain, heart disease, and depression.